Rebellion of 1088: Background

-Among King William's initial supporters were all the bishops of England, a few major magnates including Alan Rufus (in the east of England north of London up to Yorkshire), William de Warenne, 1st Earl of Surrey (from Sussex to Yorkshire) and Hugh of Avranches (in the west, around Cheshire, and in Lincolnshire),[6] and lesser tenants-in-chief such as Robert Fitzhamon and Walter D'Aincourt.
-However, the rebels' ranks were made up many of the most powerful barons in England: of the ten largest baronial landholders in the Domesday Book, six were counted amongst the rebels.
-They were spread far and wide geographically from Kent, controlled by Bishop Odo, to Northumberland, controlled by Robert de Mowbray, to Gloucestershire and Somerset under Geoffrey de Montbray (Bishop of Coutances), to Norfolk with Roger Bigod, through Shropshire and Sussex and other counties with Roger of Montgomery, and a vast swathe of territory in the south-west, centre and south of England under Count Robert.
+Among William's initial supporters were all the bishops of England, a few major magnates including Alan Rufus (in the east of England north of London up to Yorkshire), William de Warenne, 1st Earl of Surrey (from Sussex to Yorkshire) and Hugh of Avranches (in the west, around Cheshire, and in Lincolnshire), and lesser tenants-in-chief such as Robert Fitzhamon and Walter D'Aincourt.
+The rebel ranks were made up many of the most powerful barons in England: of the ten largest baronial landholders in the Domesday Book, six were counted amongst the rebels.
+They were spread far and wide geographically from Kent, controlled by Odo, to Northumberland, controlled by Robert de Mowbray, to Gloucestershire and Somerset under Geoffrey de Montbray (Bishop of Coutances), to Norfolk with Roger Bigod, through Shropshire and Sussex and other counties with Roger of Montgomery, and a vast swathe of territory in the south-west, centre and south of England under Count Robert.
 In support of the rebels were Eustace III, Count of Boulogne and "Hugh de Grantmesnil, who had the government of Leicestershire, with Robert de Rhuddlan his nephew, and other knights of distinguished bravery".

-The rebellion
+Rebellion

 With the coming of summer in 1088, the barons set out on a campaign to lay waste the lands of William II and his supporters.
 They fortified their own castles and stocked them with provisions, and waited for a response from the king.
 If for some reason no response came, they knew they could easily live by plundering neighbouring territories, and thus reduce the kingdom to feudal anarchy, a situation the king would eventually have to address.

 The king's response was threefold.
 First, he divided his enemies by promising those who sided with him that they would receive as much money and land as they wanted.
 Second, he appealed to the English people as a whole, promising them "the best law that had ever been in this land".
 This had a positive effect in allowing regional garrisons the support they needed to fight the rebels.
 Finally, he attacked the rebels personally.
-In a six-week siege of Pevensey Castle in Sussex he captured the rebel leader Odo.
+In a six-week siege of Pevensey Castle in Sussex he captured Odo.